LE-5

 The LE-5 liquid rocket engine and its derivative models were developed in Japan to meet the need for an upper stage propulsion system for the H-I and H-II series of launch vehicles.
 It is a bipropellant design, using LH_{2} and LOX.
 Primary design and production work was carried out by Mitsubishi Heavy Industries.
 In terms of liquid rockets, it is a fairly small engine, both in size and thrust output, being in the 89 kN (20,000 lbf) and the more recent models the 130 kN (30,000 lbf) thrust class.
 The motor is capable of multiple restarts, due to a spark ignition system as opposed to the single use pyrotechnic or hypergolic igniters commonly used on some contemporary engines.
 Though rated for up to 16 starts and 40+ minutes of firing time, on the H-II the engine is considered expendable, being used for one flight and jettisoned.
 It is sometimes started only once for a nine-minute burn, but in missions to GTO the engine is often fired a second time to inject the payload into the higher orbit after a temporary low Earth orbit has been established.

 The original LE-5 was built as a second stage engine for the H-I launch vehicle.
 It used a fairly conventional gas generator cycle.

 LE-5A

 The LE-5A was a heavily redesigned version of the LE-5 intended for use on the new H-II launch vehicle's second stage.
 The major difference is that the operation of the engine was switched from the gas generator to expander bleed cycle.
 The LE-5A was the world's first expander bleed cycle engine to be put into operational service.
 Cryogenic liquid hydrogen fuel for the cycle is drawn through tubes and passages in both the engine's nozzle and combustion chamber where the hydrogen heats up incredibly while simultaneously cooling those components.
-The heating of the initially cold fuel causes it to become significantly pressurized and it is utilized to drive the turbine for the propellant pumps.
+The heating of the initially cold fuel causes it to expand, and it is utilized to drive the turbine for the propellant pumps.